nicolasH/DisplayableCreator/README.md

 - Drop the image you want to transform into a Displayable onto the top area of the application (by clicking on the top browse button of the app.
 The tiling process will start immediately.

-If you want, after the Displayable is created, you can save it someplace.
+By default the displayables are created in temporary files.
+If you want you can save it to a permanent location on your computer.
 The following actions can be taken :
-- You can choose the title of the image as it will appear in the iphone app.
+- You can choose the title of the image as it will appear in the iPhone app.
-- You can choose the name of the file that will be saved (by default the same name as the original file with a different extension).
+- You can choose the name and location of the file that will be saved (but not the extension).

 # Step 2 : Sharing the Displayable(s).